 Gimilut chassadim, or the giving of love and kindness, refers to pretty much any act of charity from visiting the sick and elderly to assisting a fellow student with their shopping bags and helping the less fortunate.
 The Torah (old testament) gives the doing of good deeds as a positive commandment, saying that Jews should do such deeds without hesitation or any expectation of anything in return.
 The Talmud, a religious Jewish text which captures in writing thousands of years of oral tradition passed down by the great Jewish rabbis of history, goes on to the state that there are three pillars which hold up the Jewish world: prayer, religious study and charity (gimilut chassadim).

 One opinion proposes that charity is greater than all other commandments combined, and that a Jew who fails to meet their charitable obligations is equitable to an idol worshiper.
 This, of course, is one of the worst consequences for a Jew, as idol worship is listed as one of the three sins forbidden by the Torah under any circumstance including the threat of death.
 With the exception of these three negative commandments, all other commandments may be breached if in individual is under the duress of death.
-For example, a Jew may not eat pork yet, should an individual hypothetically find themselves stuck on a desert island with only a pig to eat, we are told that we may eat the animal to preserve life.
+For example, while a Jew may not eat pork, should one hypothetically find themselves stuck on a desert island with only a pig to eat, we are told that we may eat the animal to preserve life.
 As forlorn as this particular opinion is, it is likely an exaggeration designed nonetheless to instill in people the importance of charitable work.

 We also see mention of the importance of charity and acts of kindness in places other than the Torah and Talmud.